poetaster/moat/README.md

 # This is not finished ;)

+Well, version 2 is more or less finished.
+I simplified it substantially to fit in an altoids tin and still be playable.
+As soon as I have version 2 pcbs, I'll report (Dec.
+2019, most probably).

 It's missing a 7805 (or the like) and the form factor ist too 'full' at the moment.
 I originally built this with Bastl Instruments Omsynth Breadboard kit: https://noise.kitchen/143-omsynth